khanhbq2k/Pluviophile/README.md

 3. Copy and paste project folder to ```%YOUR_XAMPP_LOCATION%/xampp/htdocs/```

-4. Start XAMPP Apache and MySQL (Make sure that Apache Server starts on port 80)
+4. Start XAMPP Apache and MySQL <br/>
+> :warning: **Warning**:Make sure that Apache Server starts on port 80

-5. Open PHPMyAmin Control Panel in localhost:80/phpmyadmin Import the pluviophile.sql file inside the project folder to phpmyadmin
+5. Open PHPMyAmin Control Panel in localhost:80/phpmyadmin <br/>
+Import the pluviophile.sql file inside the project folder to phpmyadmin

 6. Open with any text editor, change the credentials in <br/>